-We also spend a large chunk of the funding on the running of our- in my opinion, unrivalled- Sports and Health Week, where we provide the children with a huge amount of sports and health related experiences and opportunities, along with providing pathways into the continuation of these sports and experiences outside of school through our links with coaches and clubs.
+We also spend a large chunk of the funding on the running of our- in my opinion- unrivalled Sports and Health Week, where we provide the children with a huge amount of sports and health related experiences and opportunities, along with providing pathways into the continuation of these sports and experiences outside of school through our links with coaches and clubs.
 After having to cancel this event the previous year due to Covid, we were able to re-introduce this last year by adjusting the way we organise the week.
 We paid for additional sports coaches to be in school for the week and spent some of the funding to provide the school with the resources for the coaches to provide the children with the opportunity to experience a range of new sports such as tri-golf, tchoukball, pop-lacrosse and new age curling.
 As we have now purchased these resources, they are now available for the children to be able to use and experience as part of our curriculum PE lessons as well.
-We used some of the money available to us this year to provide a wellbeing mentoring support worker who is linked to the Kickstart initiative, who will provide mental health and well-being sessions for identified children throughout this year, to support children with the re-integration into school after the lockdown.
-We have also used some of the left over funding to provide sports-specific equipment to be able to provide the children with additional opportunities to try new sports in school during this time when we are unable to compete in different sports against other schools.
-We are very much hoping that we will be able to run our Sports Week this year, in the week beginning June 14th 2021 and we are already planning for this.
+We used some of the money available to us this year as well to continue to provide a wellbeing mentoring support worker who is linked to the Kickstart initiative, who will provide ongoing mental health and well-being sessions for identified children throughout this year, to support children with the re-integration into school after the challenges provided by disruption to schooling throughout the Covid pandemic.

 For the Year 6 cohort who left the school in July 2022, 88% of the cohort met the National Curriculum requirement to: